 4. Conclusion

+Where is the finding indicating milk production enhancement due to milk collection centers?

+indicate clearly the variation of milk yield before the establishment and after the MCC establishment

 To enhance the effectiveness of milk collection centers, several strategies are recommended.
 A fair pricing mechanism that rewards farmers who organize into formal groups is crucial.
 This incentivizes group formation, potentially leading to cooperatives and improved relationships.
 Paying premiums for higher-quality milk can further motivate farmers to increase production.
 Building trust and commitment through reliable milk supply and incentive schemes, such as bonuses or profit sharing, can create a stable production system.
 The centers should actively facilitate market linkages between farmer groups, collection centers, and processors, fostering long-term supply contracts.
 Addressing infrastructure challenges, particularly road conditions, is paramount to ensuring timely and efficient milk delivery.
 Finally, enhancing communication and transparency between farmers and collection centers can improve trust and participation.